UK cancer outcomes ‘lag behind’ those of countries with clear plan, say experts

 “Cancer care should be firmly placed back at the top of the political agenda; doing this would save thousands of people’s lives a year,” the group of cancer doctors wrote.

-Meanwhile, the authors highlight how the UK is at “risk of losing its global cancer research reputation” as they called for research to be embedded within the plan.
+Meanwhile, the authors highlighted how the UK is at “risk of losing its global cancer research reputation” as they called for research to be embedded within the plan.

-Lead author Mark Lawler, chair of the International Cancer Benchmarking Partnership, said: “We’re at a critical moment for cancer care in the UK.
+Lead author Mark Lawler, chairman of the International Cancer Benchmarking Partnership, said: “We’re at a critical moment for cancer care in the UK.

 “Will we stand by as cancer outcomes continue to decline and patients die who could have been saved, or will we take decisive steps to fix this crisis?
 It is utterly incomprehensible that a country like ours does not have a dedicated cancer plan.